 3rd February 2020

-Renewable energy has been on a roll for the last few years – both through generation, awareness, and use.
+There’s no denying that renewable energy has increased dramatically in the last few years – both through generation, awareness, and use.
 As the UK, Europe and the rest of the world are demonstrating the importance of a swift transition away from fossil fuels and towards lower carbon alternatives, deployment of renewable sources has rocketed.

 With so much good work already done in the shift towards renewable sources, a voluntary coalition – the Powering Past Coal Alliance - came together in 2017 to lead the push for global, coal-free energy generation.
-The Powering Past Coal Alliance has a mission to end unabated coal use, and has signed up more than 50 significant international members to date.
+The Powering Past Coal Alliance’s mission is to end unabated coal use.

-Co-founded by the UK and Canada at the UN Conference of Parties in November 2017 (COP23), the Powering Past Coal Alliance set a target to sign-up 50 members by November 2018 (the date of COP24), but reached its target within just six months.
+Co-founded by the UK and Canada at the UN Conference of Parties in November 2017 (COP23), the Powering Past Coal Alliance set a target to sign-up 50 members by November 2018 (the date of COP24) but reached its target within just six months.
 And just this month, it celebrated its 100th member.

-One of the most recent signatories to the Powering Past Coal Alliance is the Drax Group.
+One of the signatories to the Powering Past Coal Alliance is Opus Energy’s parent company, Drax Group.
 As the owner and operator of the largest power station in Western Europe, supplying 12% of the UK’s renewable power, Drax’s involvement is significant.
-Having already converted half of its Yorkshire power station to run on renewable biomass instead of coal, Drax is continuing to take steps to help the UK reach its decarbonisation goals.